 Comprehensive training programs are put together to enhance our teams' expertise in online research as well as to increase awareness on information security and data privacy/data protection.
-The security and privacy/data protection trainings are mandatory to all Ipsos employees on an annual basis, in all Ipsos offices/entities, and are included in the newcomers onboarding trainings/induction program.
+The security and privacy/data protection trainings are mandatory to all Ipsos employees on an annual basis, in all Ipsos offices/entities.
+Dedicated awareness sessions are part of the newcomers' onboarding trainings/induction program.